“Is There A Depression Therapist Near Me?” Finding A Mental Health Provider

 Getty/AnnaStills

-7. How many therapy sessions will I need to attend?
+7. How many therapy sessions will I need to attend to see improvement?

 As mentioned above, it can be difficult to estimate how many therapy sessions you will need when you're struggling with depression.
 There are different types of therapy and treatments that can last different amounts of time.
 If you're wondering how many sessions you will need, talk to your therapist to see what they recommend.

-8. Do they provide any options for in-between sessions?
+8. Does the therapist provide any options for communication between sessions?

 A therapist may want to meet with you every week, or it may be that there's more time in between sessions.
 This may mean that you have questions or concerns that go unaddressed for long stretches of time between sessions.